Generic Name: tetanus, diphtheria, acellular pertussis vaccine (Tdap) (TET a nus, dif THEER ee a, and ay SEL yoo ler per TUS iss)

 You can still receive a vaccine if you have a minor cold.
 In the case of a more severe illness with a fever or any type of infection, wait until you get better before receiving Boostrix.

-The adult version of this vaccine (Adacel, Boostrix) should not be given to anyone under the age of 10.
+Boostrix vaccine should not be given to anyone under the age of 10.
 Another vaccine is available for use in children younger than 10 years old.

 How is Boostrix given?

-Boostrix is injected into a muscle.
+Boostrix vaccine is given as an injection (shot) into a muscle.
 You will receive this injection in a doctor's office or clinic setting.

 See also: Dosage Information (in more detail)